yoannalhc/comp5331-grp6/README.md

 See demo in [COMP5331_Project.ipynb](COMP5331_Project.ipynb)

 ## Running Environment
-We use Windows OS as the environment in our project.
+We use Python 3.9 on Windows OS as the environment in our project.